gmlove/activiti-modeling-app/README.md

 The Alfresco Modeling Application is an extended version of the [Activiti Modeling application  (AMA)](https://github.com/Activiti/activiti-modeling-app), built using
 [Alfresco Application Development Framework (ADF)](https://github.com/Alfresco/alfresco-ng2-components) components.

+## Introduction about the fork

+This is a changed version of Alfresco Modeling Application.
+The main changes are:

+1. auth removed
+2. pre-defined some mock data

+With the modified version, you can start the modeler quickly without other activiti components.
+But please be noted that all the persistence related functionality are not supported since it is now a pure frontend app.
+(Don't be surprise if you see any errors when try to access some persistence functionality.)

+A demo has been deployed to hero, you can have a try [here](https://node-bpm-modeler.herokuapp.com/).

+The model could be used with the other tool [nodebpm](https://github.com/gmlove/nodebpm/).
+More info could be found [here](https://github.com/gmlove/nodebpm/).

 ## Installing dependencies

 Run the following command to install all third-party dependencies: